ViinayKumaarMamidi/Databricks_Travel_Booking_SCD2_Project/README.md

 ## Overview

 This project demonstrates a comprehensive **data engineering pipeline** for travel booking data processing, implementing **SCD2 (Slowly Changing Dimension Type 2)** patterns with **Delta Lake** and **PySpark**.
-The pipeline processes daily booking transactions and customer master data with data quality validation, dimension management, and fact table aggregation.
+The pipeline processes daily booking transactions and customer master data with data quality validation using pydeequ, dimension management, and fact table aggregation.

 ## Architecture